 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Buying and selling sea water in... the sea
+Buying and selling seawater in... coastal areas.

-Báo Quảng TrịBáo Quảng Trị10/05/2025
+Báo Quảng TrịBáo Quảng Trị09/05/2025

-Buying and selling sea water in... the sea
+Buying and selling seawater in... coastal areas.

-Mr. Hoang Khoa sells sea water to customers - Photo: SH
+Mr. Hoang Khoa sells seawater to customers - Photo: SH

-Initially, seawater was transported by motorbike and contained in plastic cans.
-Gradually, the quantity increased so much that sellers had to use cars to meet customers' demand.
-Every day, seafood restaurants and bars in Cua Tung and Cua Viet towns use dozens of cubic meters of seawater.
-Mr. Hai alone sells about 10 cubic meters of seawater every day; during peak tourist season, he supplies seafood restaurants and bars with about 15 cubic meters of water to meet demand.
-The price of seawater also depends on the distance of transportation.
-If the transportation is short, the price of seawater is 150,000 - 200,000 VND/m3; if the transportation is long, the price is from 300,000 - 400,000 VND/m3.
+Initially, seawater was transported by motorbike in plastic containers.
+Gradually, the quantity increased, so sellers had to use cars to keep up with customer demand.
+Every day, seafood restaurants and eateries in Cua Tung and Cua Viet towns use tens of cubic meters of seawater.
+Hai alone sells about 10 cubic meters of seawater daily; during peak tourist season, he supplies about 15 cubic meters to seafood restaurants and eateries to meet demand.
+The price of seawater also depends on the distance.
+For short distances, seawater costs 150,000 - 200,000 VND/cubic meter; for longer distances, the price ranges from 300,000 - 400,000 VND/cubic meter.

 Sy Hoang